top of page

 Doctor Instruction:

-You are a Foundation Year Doctor working at General Practice.
+You are a doctor working in family medicine.
 You have a 51-year-old female (Emma Waterstone) presenting with joint pain in her upper limbs.
 Please take a history and perform a relevant examination.

 Patient History: